kigichang/17life-scala/11_compare_java_and_scala.md

 }
 ```

 ## Catch Checked Exception is NOT necessary

-It is necessary to catch checked exception in Java, but not in Scala.
-Be careful with function throwing exception in Java library.
-Scala provide `Try` to handle exception. eg:
+It is necessary to catch checked exception in Java, but not in Scala.Be careful with function throwing exception in Java library.Scala provide `Try` to handle exception. eg:

 **In Scala**